Applying for a long-stay visa (MVV) for residents of Australia

 Long-stay visa for residents of this country or region

-Visa applications can only be submitted at the consulate-general in Sydney.
+Long-stay visa applications can only be submitted at the consulate-general in Sydney (CG Sydney).

 Please note that only family members can book one appointment for two people.
 For example: